lpp1985/ACRFAnnotator/FlowChart.md

 ### ADD BOOKMARKS

-Although bookmarks at corresponding pages in the annotated CRF file is recommend in the Clinical Data Interchange Standards Consortium (CDISC) guidelines, for most case, it is unnecessary to add bookmarks because the PDF Reader have already automatic generating bookmarks on comment to TOC .
+Although adding bookmarks at corresponding pages in the annotated CRF file is recommend in the Clinical Data Interchange Standards Consortium (CDISC) guidelines, for most case, it is unnecessary to add bookmarks because the PDF Reader have already automatic generating bookmarks on comment to TOC .

 ![BookMark](./BookMark.png)

 # Program Excution

-All Python scripts are saved as .py files and have CLI（Command Line Interface）.
+All Python scripts are saved as .py files and have CLI（Command Line Interface）to run.

 ## Installation